 The statement: “In order to assure your full protection under the vehicle warranty provisions, it is recommended that you have your vehicle serviced as soon as possible.
 Failure to do so could be determined as lack of proper maintenance of your vehicle.”

-A telephone number and email address for vehicle owners to report difficulty in obtaining corrective action.
+A telephone number and email address for vehicle owners to report difficulty in obtaining corrective action to the manufacturer.

 A card to be used by a former vehicle owner in the event the vehicle to be recalled has been sold and the former owner can provide the manufacturer with contact information for the new owner.
 Such card must be addressed to the manufacturer, have postage prepaid, and provide a space in which the name and address of the new owner may be provided.